larsjuhljensen/JensenLab/_pages/research_textmining.md

 The task of finding names of biological entities of interest, such as genes/proteins and diseases, within text and linking them to their identifiers in a database or ontology is referred to as named entity recognition (NER).
 In addition to being useful in its own right, it is a prerequisite for many other text-mining tasks and for most applications of text mining in the biomedical domain.

 Within my group, we have long taken a dictionary-based approach to the NER task, which involves developing comprehensive dictionaries based on existing biomedical databases and ontologies, as well as maintaining a list of problematic names that must be blocked to get good precision.
-Combining these resources with our highly efficient multi-threaded [Tagger](https://github.com/larsjuhljensen/tagger) software allows us to quickly detect a wide range of biomedical entities in huge text corpora, and it is even fast enough to allow real-time text mining of documents provided by users.
+Combining these resources with our highly efficient multi-threaded [Tagger](https://github.com/larsjuhljensen/tagger) software allows us to quickly detect a wide range of biomedical entities in huge text corpora (Jensen, 2016), and it is even fast enough to allow real-time text mining of documents provided by users (Jensen, 2017).

 We have with great success participated in two BioCreative challenges using real-time tools based on the Tagger engine.
 The first of these is the [EXTRACT](https://extract.jensenlab.org/) tool, which allows the user to run text mining on almost any web page within their browser.
 This tool was designed to support database curators in identifying relevant parts of a document and to help extract structured data in a semi-automated fashion, and was evaluated every positively in the BioCreative V Interactive Annotation Task (Pafilis et al., 2016).
 The Tagger service, which is used by EXTRACT, further participated in the BioCreative V.5 Technical Interoperability and Performance Task, where it was one of the fastest and most robust services (Pletscher-Frankild & Jensen, 2019).